cadia-lvl/NER/README.md

 The models presented here have been trained on the Icelandic [MIM-GOLD-NER named entity corpus](http://www.malfong.is/index.php?lang=en&pg=mim_gold_ner), annotated as part of this work.

 Implemented here are three different NER models, and an voting system combining the output of the three models.
+An evaluation script outputs the F1 score of each of the three models, given a CoNLL file with correct NE labels.

 The methods used for training are the following:
 * A Conditional Random Fields NER model – implementation based on[Passos et al 2014](https://www.aclweb.org/anthology/W14-1609.pdf)
 * Ixa-pipes-ner, a perceptron model with shallow word features and externally trained word clusters – [Agerri & Rigau 2017](https://arxiv.org/pdf/1701.09123.pdf)
 * NeuroNER, a Bi-LSTM RNN with pre-trained word embeddings (GloVe) – [Dernoncourt et al. 2017](https://arxiv.org/pdf/1705.05487.pdf)